jaqko/404TOAD/README.md

 ### **Disclaimer ⚠️**

 Most of my projects are either abandoned or heavily worked on behind the scenes.
 Since I'm a game developer, I don't partake in open-source that much.
-I don't even know how to `cd-dir` properly.
+If I do, it's only the scripts within the game.